 - Pack for your honeymoon

-WEDDING DAY – Have the time of your life, take in and enjoy every single moment and look forward to starting your new journey as husband and wife.
+WEDDING DAY – Have the time of your life, take in and enjoy every single moment and look forward to starting your new journey as a married couple!

 N.B this timeline is a guide only!